 Kate is the Founder and Executive Director of Hard Feelings.
-She currently manages the community of practice, oversees operations of the online store, and leads partner relations and communications for the organization.
+She currently oversees the growth of the community of practice and the online store, and leads partner relations and communications for the organization.
 Kate has been working in the non-profit and community services sector for over 35 years.
 She has worked as a counsellor, program manager, board member, and consultant for a variety of community-based organizations in Toronto.
 Kate completed her MSW at the University of Toronto in 2015.
 She has worked as a counsellor at George Brown College and Toronto Metropolitan University, and is a member of the community of practice at Hard Feelings.

 You can reach Kate at [email protected]

 Rona Abramovitch, PhD (Co-Chair) – Professor Emeritus, University of Toronto, Board member on several non-profits in Toronto

 Annabelle Bernard, BA, MBA Diploma (Treasurer) – Finance for Social Enterprise, Frontline Workers Collective (Founder)

 Maia Bessemer, BA, JD – Associate General Counsel, Corporate, Shopify Inc.